-In May, a stringent new financial literacy law took effect in Oklahoma.
+In 2015, a stringent new financial literacy law took effect in Oklahoma.
 It requires all high school students to pass a class on personal finance before they can graduate.
-Banking, taxes, investing, loans, insurance and identity theft, among other subjects, will be part of the curriculum, and the teachers will have to certify that their students comprehend them all.
+Banking, taxes, investing, loans, insurance, and identity theft among other subjects will be part of the curriculum, and the teachers will have to certify that their students comprehend them all.
 Other states have followed suit over the past few years.

 Given the woefully high levels of financial illiteracy in America, making such a course standard and required in high schools might sound like a fine idea.
 There’s just one big risk: Those teachers could lead their students astray.